Class notes

 - Special role for inversions? (as a protective measure against recombination for divergent genes)

-- T H Huxley on the other side, few genes of large effect: “Nature does make jumps now and then”
+“Nature does make jumps now and then”

-- Julian Huxley (grandson of TH), brother (Aldous), half-brother (Andrew, action potentials): invented “cline”, co-founded WWF, UNESCO
+- Julian Huxley (grandson of TH; brother Aldous; half-brother Andrew, action potentials): invented “cline”, co-founded WWF, UNESCO

 - Fisher (quantitative genetics; farm data)